 - Power sword

-- Massive Ogryn-sized shotgun that looks like a China Lake grenade launcher
+- Ripper gun (A massive Ogryn-sized shotgun that looks like a China Lake grenade launcher)

 - Frag grenade